AkZuza/Finan/README.md

 # Finan
-Android app to track transactions with UPI from SMS and Cash by manual addition Made using Jetpack Compose with Material 3
+Android app to track transactions done by UPI from SMS and Cash by manual addition.<br>
+Made using Kotlin and Jetpack Compose with Material 3 UI.<br>
-Uses Room library to store transactions
+Uses Room library to store transactions <br>

 # How to use
 Open the app, grant SMS permissions and pull to refresh.
 Its that simple